 Dimensions : 152 x 229 x 8mm

-Come and celebrate the launch of Tuwhiri and After Buddhism: a workbook, and hear a panel discussion between Michael Dudley, Gawaine Powell Davies and Winton Higgins on ‘Can religion and secularism meet in creative harmony?’ – the creative relationship between religion and secularism.
+The book was launched at Benledi House in Glebe, Sydney, on 3 October 2018 with a panel discussion in which Michael Dudley, Gawaine Powell Davies and Winton Higgins looked at whether religion and secularism can meet in creative harmony, and the creative relationship between religion and secularism.

 Organised in association with Sydney Insight Meditators and MCed by Sylvie Vanasse, we also celebrated the launch of The Tuwhiri Project.